SHTOOLS/SHTOOLS/src/fdoc/makemaggradgriddh.md

 :   The flattening of the reference ellipsoid: `f=(R_equator-R_pole)/R_equator`.

 `vxx` : output, real\*8, dimension (2\*`lmax`+2, `sampling`\*(2*`lmax`+2))
-:   A 2D equally sampled (`n` by `n`) or equally spaced (`n` by 2`n`) grid of the `xx` component of the gravity tensor.
+:   A 2D equally sampled (`n` by `n`) or equally spaced (`n` by 2`n`) grid of the `xx` component of the magnetic field tensor.
 The first latitudinal band corresponds to 90 N, the latitudinal band for 90 S is not included, and the latitudinal sampling interval is 180/`n` degrees.
 The first longitudinal band is 0 E, the longitudinal band for 360 E is not included, and the longitudinal sampling interval is 360/`n` for an equally sampled and 180/`n` for an equally spaced grid, respectively.

 `vyy` : output, real\*8, dimension (2\*`lmax`+2, `sampling`\*(2*`lmax`+2))
-:   A 2D equally sampled or equally spaced grid of the `yy` component of the gravity tensor.
+:   A 2D equally sampled or equally spaced grid of the `yy` component of the magnetic field tensor.

 `vzz` : output, real\*8, dimension (2\*`lmax`+2, `sampling`\*(2*`lmax`+2))
-:   A 2D equally sampled or equally spaced grid of the `zz` component of the gravity tensor.
+:   A 2D equally sampled or equally spaced grid of the `zz` component of the magnetic field tensor.

 `vxy` : output, real\*8, dimension (2\*`lmax`+2, `sampling`\*(2*`lmax`+2))
-:   A 2D equally sampled or equally spaced grid of the `xy` component of the gravity tensor.
+:   A 2D equally sampled or equally spaced grid of the `xy` component of the magnetic field tensor.

 `vxz` : output, real\*8, dimension (2\*`lmax`+2, `sampling`\*(2*`lmax`+2))
-:   A 2D equally sampled or equally spaced grid of the `xz` component of the gravity tensor.
+:   A 2D equally sampled or equally spaced grid of the `xz` component of the magnetic field tensor.

 `vyz` : output, real\*8, dimension (2\*`lmax`+2, `sampling`\*(2*`lmax`+2))
-:   A 2D equally sampled or equally spaced grid of the YZ component of the gravity tensor.
+:   A 2D equally sampled or equally spaced grid of the YZ component of the magnetic field tensor.

 `n` : output, integer
 :   The number of samples in latitude of the output grids.
 This is equal to `2lmax+2`.